-Schematic for pressure sensors
+Schematic for the pressure sensors

 The ECM supplies 5 VDC volts through the ECM connector to each sensor.
 The power supply is protected against short circuits.
-A short in a sensor or a wiring harness will not cause damage to the ECM.
+A short in a sensor or a wiring harness will not damage the ECM.